GRID OF THE FUTURE™ NGN PAPER COMPETITION

 Are you an individual with a passion to share your experience and knowledge with industry professionals from across the nation?
 Have you ever thought about writing a technical paper?
 Are you seeking to put your skills to the test in competition with other young professionals from across the United States?

-If so, the 2024 CIGRE NGN Paper Competition will be accepting submissions soon!
+If so, the 2025 CIGRE NGN Paper Competition is Accepting Submissions Now!

 The CIGRE-US National Committee Next Generation Network (NGN) is holding their annual synopsis (abstract) and paper competition to encourage students and early professionals to share their experience and knowledge with others in the industry.

 The CIGRE-US NGN synopsis template document must be used to format the synopsis for submittal.
-A list of preferred topics to align with the 2024 Grid of the Future™ symposium Call for Papers can be found here or below.
+A list of preferred topics to align with the 2025 Grid of the Future™ symposium can be found on the Call for Papers or below.
 Paper topic selection from this list is encouraged but not required.
-The authors of the top ten synopses will prepare technical papers according to the 2024 CIGRE-US NGN paper template document.
-The authors of the top five papers will present their papers at the 2024 Grid of the Future™ conference in Raleigh, North Carolina, where one grand prize will be awarded.
+The authors of the top 10 synopses will prepare technical papers.
+The authors of the top five papers will present their papers at the 2025 Grid of the Future™ Symposium in Denver, Colorado, where one grand prize will be awarded.

 To qualify for the competition, you must fulfill both requirements 1 and 2:

 1. Be a current CIGRE member located in the United States.
-2024 student membership is free!
-Register at cigre-usnc.tamu.edu/membership/.
+2025 student membership is free!

 2. Be either a or b